diambra/docs/content/deepRlTutorials/learningRl/_index.en.md

 </div>

-This page presents different resources that in our experience have been proven very effective in acquiring a good understanding of Reinforcement Learning and Deep Reinforcement Learning.
+This page presents different resources that, in our experience, have been proven very effective in acquiring a good understanding of Reinforcement Learning and Deep Reinforcement Learning.
 This is by no means an exhaustive list, but it provides a good-enough set of sources to guide a newcomer from learning the basics to becoming familiar with state of the art methods and start experimenting them in the field.

 ### Books